-Colt McCoy hoped to play well in the San Francisco 49ers' preseason game against the Minnesota Vikings on Sunday night for one of two reasons.
+Colt McCoy hoped to play well in the 49ers' preseason game against the Vikings Sunday night for one of two reasons.
 He either wanted to prove that he deserved to be on the roster, or perhaps boost his trade value to a team that actually wants him.

 McCoy appeared on the surface to have failed at both.
 But looks can be deceiving.
 Despite a sub-par performance, McCoy apparently has won the backup job.
 So said head coach Jim Harbaugh after the game.

 #49ers QB Colt McCoy said he restructured his contract Saturday night.
 Named backup QB by Harbaugh tonight.

 Rumors had whirled prior to the game about McCoy's future in San Francisco after the 49ers added Seneca Wallace, their fifth quarterback, to the roster.
 But the first part of Branch's tweet — the part about McCoy restructuring his deal — likely helped firm up McCoy staying in San Fran.